aristov/htmlmodule/README.md

 HtmlModule is a library for creating UI.

-It implements the "State model" approach (first introduced by React) and provides a convenient object-oriented API with a JavaScript-compatible syntax.
+It implements the "virtual DOM" approach (first introduced in React) and provides a convenient object-oriented API with a JavaScript-compatible syntax.

 ## Main Features